CSCfi/ansible-role-users/README.md

 # Calling the role

-When you call the role, it needs the "gather_subset: "!all" parameter.
+When you call the role, if your ansible version >= 2.1 it needs the "gather_subset: "!all" parameter.
 E.g.

 <pre>
 - name: Configure users